 Criteria JORC Code explanation Commentary and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Samples are transported to TSL Laboratories in Saskatoon for sample preparation, including total sample crushing and pulverising to 80% passing 75 microns.
 TSL complete an initial analysis for nickel, copper and cobalt using multielement analysis using ICP-MS with a 4 acid digest (30 gram samples).
 Based on the initial assay results from TSL, it is expected selected samples will be forwarded to ACME Laboratories in Vancouver for additional multielement analysis using ICP-MS with a 4 acid digest (30 gram samples).
 A total of 37 elements are tested for (ACME method code AQ525).
 Both TSL and ACME are accredited Canadian laboratories.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
-Quality control measures include core duplicates (1/4 core), CANMET certified reference materials (standards) and silica blanks.
+Quality control measures include sample duplicates (taken as an additional split in the Lab from the coarse reject sample), CANMET certified reference materials (standards) and silica blanks.
 Duplicates and silica blanks are taken/inserted at a minimum of one in 30 samples.
 Standards are inserted at a minimum rate of one in 30 samples, or at a greater frequency through mineralised zones.
 Assay results at plus 1% nickel are repeated as "check assays" with the inclusion of higher grade CANMET standards.
 The laboratory (TSL and ACME) also have their own duplicate, repeat and standard testing protocols, with the results reported to the Company.
 Sample security, shipment and transport is overseen by the senior geologist in charge of the drilling program.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Quality control measures include core duplicates (1/4 core),